-Where during a redundancy exercise alternative jobs are available in the same organisation or with an associated employer, an employer should make sure these are offered to potentially redundant employees using criteria which do not unlawfully discriminate.
+Where during a redundancy exercise alternative jobs are available in your organisation or with an associated employer, you should make sure these are offered to potentially redundant employees using criteria which do not unlawfully discriminate.

 The offer must be of a new contract to come into effect as soon as the previous contract ends and must be such that: